ledugani/personal-site-v2/README.md

 ## Update Log

-* **10/8/19** made sure each nav element is evenly spaced and changes color on hover
+* **10/8/19 AM** made sure each nav element is evenly spaced and changes color on hover

 ### To-Do Next